 It is the vehicle legislation in the European Union and China that obligated global vehicle manufacturers to invest hundreds of billions of dollars to re-invent vehicles from the ground up, scrapping a century of incremental improvements in the internal combustion engine vehicle (ICEV).

 Because the automakers are global companies competing with each other in all critical markets, the impacts of the legislation initiatives in these two jurisdictions are global.

 That said, China has set itself apart in the industry transformation with a long global lead, up to 5 years ahead, of the North American-based industry.

-The EV sector China business intensity is twice that of, and growing 4 times faster than, the U.S. In the 2021, 3.3 million EVs were sold in the China, and in 2022, up to April, EVs were 22% of all new of its passenger vehicle sales.
+The EV sector China business intensity is twice that of, and growing 4 times faster than, the U.S. In China, in the first half of 2022, EVs were 26% of all new of its passenger vehicle sales.
 If current trends continue, EVs in China may reach 100% of the vehicle market by 2025.

 It may be construed, China has greater leverage to influence the vehicle industry.
 With a vehicle market 1.7 times larger than the U.S., few automakers can mess with China.
 China represents 40% of Volkswagen and 50% of BMW global sales.
 GM sells more vehicles in China than in the US.

 Notwithstanding, China’s EV edge is much more than about market size.
 This edge includes EV research dating back to the 1990s and early 2000s, before government policy initiatives began, over 400 EV tech manufacturers, and “Made in China” battery requirements for all EVs sold in the country.

 By early 2022, China accounted for 80 percent of global battery production capacity, in part thanks to government financial and industrial policy support.